 |tag||bag, dag, fag, gag, hag, jag, lag, mag, nag, rag, sag, wag, zag, teg, tog, tug, tab, tad, tae, taj, tam, tan, tao, tap, tar, tas, tat, tau, tav, taw, tax||31|

-It's somewhat surprising that the words with the most variants nearly all have three letters, when you would think the more letters a word has, the more chance opportunities it has for making variants.
+It's somewhat surprising that the words with the most variants nearly all have three letters, since the more letters a word has, the more opportunities it has for making variants.
 On the other hand, three letters is the most common word length, so you're more likely to find a valid three letter English word.

 This graph shows the most number of variants for words of different lengths.
 It shows the peak at three letters, though four and five letter words can also have a lot variants.